MMS-VPR: Multimodal Street-Level Visual Place Recognition Dataset and Benchmark: Further Details of MMS-VPR Dataset

-\textbf{Early Morning (7–9 AM):} Most stores remain closed, and pedestrian traffic is minimal.
-This results in low occlusion of architectural elements, making this period ideal for capturing unobstructed urban features such as façades, sculptures, and landscape elements.
-These clean visual representations support learning detailed structural features of places (see Figure~\ref{Fig9}, left).
+\begin{itemize} \item \textbf{Early Morning (7--9 AM):} Most stores remain closed, and pedestrian traffic is minimal.
+This results in low occlusion of architectural elements, making this period ideal for capturing unobstructed urban features.